SutekhVRC/VibeCheck/docs/AvatarSetup.md

 1. Import [VibeCheck Prefab Package]().
 2. In the "Simple" folder there is a folder for the default Simple prefab and folder for the TPS prefab.
 3. Drag the prefab you want to use onto your Hips and unpack it completely.
 4. If you are setting it up for a penetrator, you will want to put the center of the Contact sphere at the base of the penetrator.
-If you are setting if up for an oriface just adjust it inside the body where you want it.
+If you are setting if up for an oriface just adjust it inside the orifice where you want it.

 ## Constant to float conversion
 1. Import [VibeCheck Prefab Package]().